 An early start today as we visit the magnificent site of Sigiriya Rock.
 This UNESCO World Heritage Site is one of Sri Lanka's major attractions.
 Highlights include the water gardens, the mirror wall with ancient graffiti, the lion platform and the summit of 1.6 hectares, which was completely covered by buildings during the period of Sigiriya's glory.
 This afternoon there is the option (additional cost, payable locally) to enjoy a safari in Minneriya National Park.
 You will set out on a 4x4 jeep safari to Minneriya National Park to see herds of wild elephants and lots of other wildlife in their natural habitat (Kaudulla or Eco Park may be used depending on the migration of Elephant herds).
 (B,D)

 After breakfast, leave for Polonnaruwa to witness the ruins of this medieval and ancient capital of Ceylon.
 Highlights of today's sightseeing are the Royal Palace complex including the Kings Palace and Audience Hall, the Quadrangle with its concentration of ancient heritage.
 Also view the spectacular Gal Vihare complex of four massive images of the Buddha, cut from a single slab of granite, a magnificent example of ancient Sri Lankan rock carving.
 The afternoon is at leisure.
-This evening, enjoy a short (approx 1 hour) cookery demonstration with the chef of your hotel.
-The chef will explain the intricacies of the unique Sri Lankan cuisine taking you step by step the through the process of a Sri Lankan signature dish.
 (B,D)

 This morning you have the option of a 2 hour 30-minute trek through a typical village.
 Experience a hive of early morning activity, wildlife and local villagers on your walk.
 Look out for forest birds and other wildlife including monkeys, python and even elephant if you are lucky.
 Later this morning travel from the Cultural Triangle to the hill country capital of Kandy, an important cultural and spiritual centre (approx 100km or 2 hours) with sightseeing on the way.
 Visit the Rangiri Dambulla Cave Temples, one of the largest and best preserved cave temple complexes in Sri Lanka.
 Located in the north central province, this UNESCO World Heritage Site dates back to the 1st century BC, and is an amazing complex of five caves.
 These caves were first used as a refuge by an ancient king who on regaining his throne commissioned magnificent carved images within the living rock.
 Head towards the Matale Spice Gardens where you will take a tour and enjoy an explanation of the usage for the many spice plants and medicinal plants growing in the gardens.
+Enjoy a short cookery demonstration with the chef at the spice gardens.
+The chef will explain the intricacies of the unique Sri Lankan cuisine taking you step by step through cooking a signature Sri Lankan dish.
 Continue to Kandy for 2 nights at the Cinnamon Citadel Kandy.
 (B,D)

 During your time in Kandy you'll visit the Dalada Maligawa, the famous Temple of the Tooth.
 This is a major shrine where pilgrims have revered Buddha's tooth since the 16th century — its gilded roof seems to act as a beacon to visitors throughout the day and into the evening.
 You'll also visit Peradeniya, home of Sri Lanka's premier Botanical Gardens.
 The gardens house a packed orchid house and some of the few specimens of the rare Coco de Mer coconut tree.
 There are approximately 10,000 other trees there as well!
 In the evening enjoy a traditional cultural dance performance.
 (B,D)